kvalge/skills-assessment-app/README.md

 # Skills Assessment App
-A web application for selecting skill areas and rating proficiency level in each skill.
+A web application for selecting skill area and rating proficiency level in each skill.

 ## Features
-- Select from predefined skill categories (e.g. Data Science, Back-End Development)
+- Select from predefined skill categories (e.g. Data Science, Backend Development)
-- Rate your skill level (Not Familiar, Beginner, Intermediate, Advanced, Expert)
+- Rate your skill level (None, Beginner, Intermediate, Advanced, Expert)
-- Dynamically update and display selected skill levels
+- Display selected skill levels summary
 - Store your assessment in the browser using localStorage
 - User interface (HTML + CSS)